 The hotels are very comfortable and all have private bathrooms and air conditioning.
 Because the exact accommodation can vary depending on the date and group size, we do not send a list.
 As a general example, rooms will look something like this:

-Our advertised prices are based on rooms shared with 2 people.
-You can choose to have your own room, we will charge you the single's supplement as specified below.
+Our advertised prices are based on double occupancy.
+If you travel alone and would like to have your own room, we will charge you the single's supplement as specified below.
 For Japan single rooms can only be booked on request, depending on availability.
 If you would like to share a room we will try to find another traveler of the same sex to share your room with.
 At the time of booking we will charge you the single's supplement, this will be reimbursed in your final payment if we find a roommate for you.
 The single's supplement for this travel is € 275,-.

 Rooms are generally fitted with two single beds, unless otherwise requested in your booking form.
 Double beds can be arranged depending on availability.